STEPHEN PETRONIO

 STEPHEN PETRONIO (Artistic Director/Choreographer)

-Stephen Petronio is an acclaimed American choreographer, dancer, and artistic director known for his innovative and boundary-pushing work in contemporary dance.
-Born in 1956 Newark, New Jersey, Petronio has made a significant impact on the dance world through his unique artistic vision and his commitment to pushing the limits of movement and expression.
+Stephen Petronio is an acclaimed American choreographer, dancer and artistic director known for his innovative and boundary-pushing work in contemporary dance.
+As a graduate of Hampshire College, early student of Steve Paxton, and the first male dancer in the Trisha Brown Dance Company, Petronio has made a significant impact on the dance world through his unique artistic vision and his commitment to pushing the limits of movement and expression.

 Stephen Petronio’s contributions to the field of contemporary dance have had a lasting impact on the art form.
-His fearless exploration of movement, his commitment to collaboration, and his relentless pursuit of innovation have solidified his place as one of the most influential choreographers of his generation.
+His fearless exploration of movement, his commitment to collaboration and his relentless pursuit of innovation have solidified his place as one of the most influential choreographers of his generation.